SyncWiz/SpaceShooter-Unity/README.md

 ![Image](https://i.imgur.com/adTJiN7.png)

 Highest health of the game.
 Moves up-down with horizontal speed.
 4 different attacks:
--Invulnerability: Gets invincible during a low time frame.
+* Invulnerability: Gets invincible during a low time frame.
--Missile: Launch a missile that explodes after a time frame, this explosion spawn bullets in a circle pattern.
+* Missile: Launch a missile that explodes after a time frame, this explosion spawn bullets in a circle pattern.
 These bullets can travel in straight lines or sinusoidal.
--Basic Shooting: Shoots a bullet that follows a sinusoidal movement.
+* Basic Shooting: Shoots a bullet that follows a sinusoidal movement.
--Circle shooting: Shoots in a circle pattern.
+* Circle shooting: Shoots in a circle pattern.

 These attacks are executed randomly within a constant time frame, when the boss health is below 1/3 it starts a rage mode reducing the time between these random attacks.